gdawel/neurodiv-5923/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.05.05] - 2025-10-03
+- This is a devepment beta version, ready for client to test.
+- The first version to be released will have the version updated to [1.0.0].

+### Changed
+- Products page fix: standard logo not showing if image is not set for the testgroup.

 ## [00.05.04] - 2025-10-03
 - This is a devepment beta version, ready for client to test.
 - The first version to be released will have the version updated to [1.0.0].